AeroMAPS/AeroMAPS/_sources/books/documentation_gui.md

 ## Reference settings

 The different default settings for using the interface are detailed in the following, both for the *Discovery mode* and the *Scenarios mode*.
-To acess the detailed data, the advanced user can directly check the values into the source code in the GUI section.
+To access the detailed data, the advanced user can directly check the values into the source code in the GUI section.